Frequently Asked Questions About Durham

 What are the leading industries in Durham?

 Durham is known as the City of Medicine because almost one in four Durham workers is employed in health care or a health-related industry.
 In addition, Durham is home to many leading technology companies like IBM, Cree and others located in Research Triangle Park.
-Those companies not only continue Durham's history of technology and innovation, but they also carry forward its manufacturing heritage, which began with tobacco and textiles in the 19th century and remains a key component of Durham's economy today.
+Those companies continue Durham's history of technology and innovation and carry forward its manufacturing heritage, which began with tobacco and textiles in the 19th century and remains a key component of Durham's economy today.

 Where and what is RTP?